-network upgrade procedures
+Wyre network upgrade procedures

-is executing from time to time upgrades to its network to keep it in pace with technological evolutions.
+Wyre is executing from time to time upgrades to its network to keep it in pace with technological evolutions.

-During such upgrade programs will do its best endeavors to keep the network interfaces backward compatible so that the CPE and network interfaces from the AO are not impacted by the network upgrades.
+During such upgrade programs Wyre will do its best endeavors to keep the network interfaces backward compatible so that the CPE and network interfaces from the AO are not impacted by the network upgrades.

 However this backward compatibility may not always be possible, e.g. during major technology step ups (e.g. the former upgrade from Docsis 2.0 to Docsis 3.0).